-We observe Polar Bear Week during the first full week of November, running from November 6 to 12 this year.
+We observe Polar Bear Week during the first full week of November, running from October 30 to November 5 this year.
 It coincides with the Fall polar bear migration to Churchill, Manitoba, where the bears gather to wait for Hudson Bay to freeze up so they can return to hunt seals.
 During Polar Bear Week, the focus is on the importance of sea ice to polar bears and how to tackle climate change and ensure their survival.
 Future generations of polar bears depend on the decisions we make today.
 It’s of utmost importance to leverage our power as citizens to save the polar bear’s home.

 History of Polar Bear Week